The Ateliers

 Outside of formal music classes, La Scuola is full of music, with song accompanying many preschool routines, and classroom teachers regularly accompanying students in concert or joining in a class.
 As an immersion school, La Scuola recognizes the value of music in teaching language and concepts.
 Many children's first Italian words are in song.

 La Scuola celebrates music with two all-school concerts per year, and music accompanying many other events.
 Students who want to take music further can join the Ambassador Ensemble, which is a plucked string orchestra that rehearses and performs for special events.
+For example, they recently performed at Italian Heritage Night at the SF Giants Game – watch here!

-Our graduates speak the language of music—it is one more tool they have to express themselves.
+Our graduates speak the language of music – it is one more tool they have to express themselves.
 And when they make music together, they witness the beauty and impact of collaboration and the benefit of diversity.

 Design